baybled/AliasEnum/README.md

 - split aliases of 2+ words, output shows 2+ word combos
 - combos observe word symmetry (e.g. xx_little_lover_xx preserves xx at the start and end for new combos)

+# Troubleshooting

+python3 must be located in /usr/bin/python3